wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 2.4.3dev1 =
+= 2.4.3dev2 =

-Localized the "Site Name" and "Site Description" options, added support for Polylang locale functions.
+Localized the "Site Name" and "Site Description" options, added support for the Polylang plugin (Pro version).

 = 2.4.2 =